Skip to main content

 Tameka Burroughs, Ed.D., Special Education Department Chair, Fairfax County Public Schools / VCU

-Nicole Green, M.Ed., Special Education Teacher, Scarsdale Middle School
+Nicole Greene, M.Ed., Special Education Teacher, Scarsdale Middle School

 Workshop 17: